The Myrrors interview

 Awhile back they recorded a brand new album which will officially get released on May 27, 2016.
 Pre-order your copy here.

-Read our new interview with Nik Rayne of The Myrrors.
-We talked about making Entranced Earth and much more.
-Enjoy.
+Interview with Nik Rayne of The Myrrors.
+We talked about recording Entranced Earth and much more.

 Entranced Earth more or less picks up where our last album Arena Negra left off, both musically and thematically.
 After the release of our last LP there were a lot of spare ideas sitting around the studio that we wanted to pick back up and explore, especially as we had sort of worked the kinks back out of the band and were hitting the road, jamming and seeing what worked and what didn’t.
 As reflected by the cover of the record, the guiding light for this one ended up being minimalism – exercised in this case through cycles and variations on certain repeated themes.
 There is also a constant pull to bring our music closer to the dirt and the dust and the roots of the scrub.